Pasifika-Web3-Tech-Hub/pasifika-fe/README.md

 The technical architecture of our platform directly implements our community values through Bitcoin and Stacks functionality:

-- **Stacks-Powered Platform**: Our platform leverages Stacks smart contracts secured by Bitcoin, providing advanced functionality with Bitcoin's security guarantees.
+- **Stacks Powered Platform**: Our platform leverages Stacks smart contracts secured by Bitcoin, providing advanced functionality with Bitcoin's security guarantees.

 - **Clarity Smart Contracts**: All our smart contracts are built using Clarity, ensuring predictable execution, enhanced security, and transparency.